-Pain management – a portable TENS unit and acupressure mat are handy items for pain relief when camping.
+Pain management – two of the best items to have on hand for pain relief when camping are an acupressure mat and portable TENS unit.
 Use the TENS device a few times a day (wireless models can be discretely hidden on your lower back) to reduce pain.
 An acupressure mat is great when you just want to lay down and rest.
 It not only releases endorphins while in use to reduce the pain level, it also helps promote blood circulation in the area to encourage healing.
 Also, don’t forget the Ibuprofen or any pain medication you take.

 Consider stretching regularly – doing small exercises daily while camping is a great way to keep your core muscles healthy and active.
 Flexibility is often the keep to prevent additional injuries.
 Take at least 10-20 minutes every morning to do little exercises to prepare your body for the day’s activities.